HawkieOne/CityPop/README.md

 - The app has error handling.
 If the user does not have internet connection this is shown for the user and if the user searchs for an non-existing city this is shown.
-- If the user tries to search without entering a search term and error is shown
+- If the user tries to search without entering a search term an error is shown
+- If the user enter numbers or other characters than letters an error is shown
 - If the user has spaces behind the search term the app removes the spaces and the search is successful
 - The app uses SafeAreas through React Native to handle physical nothes on phones
-- The app uses advanced state management through Recoil to make the flow of data between components as smooth as possible.

 <p align="right">(<a href="#top">back to top</a>)</p>